 “Jealous?
 You mean other than of your age?”
 Jenny said.

-Lauryn smiled as she and Christina climbed out of the car and scurried across the street on a flashing light.
+Lauryn smiled as she and Christina climbed out of the car and headed across to the arena.

 Where did my little girl go?

-Jenny grabbed her library copy of a bestselling chick lit she had waited four months to get her hands on, accompanied by a cool spring breeze that wafted through her half-rolled down window.
-It was chilly air, but a refreshing antidote to the warm sun coming through her windshield, which made it feel warmer than it actually was.
+Jenny grabbed her library copy of a bestselling romance she had waited four months to get her hands on.
+A perfect spring breeze wafted through her window.

 She tried in vain to read, distracted by the hordes funneling into the one-night tween mecca.
-Perhaps even more diverting was a sudden seepage of envy she that coursed through her bloodstream.
-She wasn’t so much envious of today in particular, but rather of everything the concert represented: her bygone youth; her only child’s quickly passing youth.
-Both slipping further and further into the recesses of time.
+Diverting her attention even further was the sudden awareness of what this concert represented: her bygone youth magnified with her only child’s quickly passing youth, both slipping deeper into the recesses of time.

-And then everything was overshadowed by concern and regret: though she would be close-by, what kind of guarantee was there that her daughter would be safe if she was out of sight?
-She remembered having the same conversation with her mother when she wanted to go to her first (of five!)
-Boyz wit’ a Z concert 23 years ago.
-Her father was naturally opposed.
-But the buck stopped with her mother on all parenting decisions, so she played up that card.
-After a series of bitter tantrums that morphed into soft pleas, her mother finally relented.
+Her overprotective radar suddenly went off.
+Though her daughter would be close-by, what kind of guarantee was there that her daughter would be safe if she was out of sight?
+She remembered having the same conversation with her mother when she wanted to go to her first Boyz wit’ a Z concert over 20 years ago.
+Her father was opposed from the start, but the buck stopped with her mother on all parenting decisions.
+She appealed to her mother with ounce of persuasive reasoning she could muster until her mother finally relented.

-It was the best Christmas gift of her life.
+It was the best Christmas gift she ever received.

-Looking back, she liked to imagine her mother carefully wrapping and then placing the tickets into her tattered stocking.
-Just like she did with her own daughter years later.
+She liked to imagine her mother carefully wrapping and then placing the tickets into her stocking, just like she did with her own daughter years later.

 And how far the mighty had fallen.
-Despite her fast start, she had actually stopped desiring sex years ago.
+Despite her accelerated start, she had actually stopped desiring sex years ago.
 She had burned all of her fuel.
 In fact, she couldn’t even remember the last time she had sex.
 She could remember the last time he had sex, but she couldn’t fully blame him.
 Of course, her husband only saw himself as a victim in this.
 It wasn’t that she wanted to feel this way.
-And she certainly never thought she would be able to feel this way.
+And she certainly never thought the day would come when she would.

 In fact, she practically gave him permission to seek greener pastures.
 Or, at least wetter ones.
 But she never thought he would take her up on it.
 It wasn’t until she saw physical evidence that it had begun to bother her.
 Then it became more real to her.
 Less abstract.